Members of Council

 David is a graduate of the Australian Institute of Company Directors, a Master of Business Psychology, and currently enrolled in a Master of Business Law.

-Dr Carolyn Guy
+Dr Carolyn Guy, Honorary Treasurer

 Dr Carolyn Guy is a 1996 graduate of Massey University and completed a post-graduate Diploma of Business Administration while in clinical practice before joining New Zealand’s agricultural ministry (then Ministry of Agriculture and Forestry, and now named Ministry for Primary Industries).
 Over the years she has held a variety of roles across the Ministry including managing a team which coordinated New Zealand’s activities in the international standard setting bodies, OIE, IPPC and Codex; New Zealand’s relationship with Australia in the areas of food regulation and primary industries; negotiating SPS chapters of free trade agreements; representing New Zealand at the WTO SPS Committee; and a posting to Tokyo as Counsellor Primary Industries for Japan and Korea.
 She is now Director of Animal Health and Welfare.

 Carolyn became a member of the College in Pharmacology in 2000, then in Epidemiology in 2001.
 She served on the Board of Examiners for nine years, including as Chief Examiner.
+She is also our Honorary Treasurer and Chair of the Finance & Risk Committee of the College.

-Dr Cathy Beck
+Dr Cathy Beck, Councillor

 Cathy graduated from the University of Sydney in 1992 and then spent 2 years working in mixed animal practice in Australia and the UK.
 Cathy returned to the University of Sydney in 1995 and completed a Mixed Animal Internship, gaining a Diploma of Veterinary Clinical Studies.
 It was during this time that Cathy discovered diagnostic imaging.
 This led to a Residency at the University of Melbourne with some time at The Ohio State University.
 Cathy obtained a Masters in Veterinary Clinical Studies, Membership and Fellowship of the ANZCVS in Radiology and worked as a Radiologist at the University of Melbourne for 25 years.
 Cathy is currently working in teleradiology and undertaking a PhD.